TIBCOSoftware/bw6-plugin-maven/README.md

 #Plugin Code for Apache Maven and TIBCO ActiveMatrix BusinessWorks™

+This plug-in has been provided subject to the license shared as part of the repository.
+Kindly ensure to review the same in detail before using or downloading this plug-in.

+It has been provided here as a sample Plug-in with the intention of supporting use-cases of integrating TIBCO ActiveMatrix BusinessWorks™ 6.3.0 and higher with Apache Maven.

 ##Prerequisites

 1. Maven should be installed on the Machine.
 M2_HOME should be set.
 The Maven Executable should be available in the Path.
 This can be confirmed by running the command mvn -version from Terminal/Command Prompt.
-2. TIBCO ActiveMatrix BusinessWorks™ 6.3.0 or above should be installed.
+2. TIBCO ActiveMatrix BusinessWorks™ 6.3.0 or higher should be installed.

 ##Installation